-BECTU members were instrumental in the 2005 TV Wrap campaign which highlighted the exploitation - and particularly of young people -working in television production.
+BECTU members were instrumental in the 2005 TV Wrap campaign which highlighted the exploitation - particularly of young people - working in television production.
 The campaign highlighted the extent to which a significant number of employers were abusing work experience.

 The TV Wrap campaign succeeded in putting pressure on the industry to rethink its attitude to prolonged periods of unpaid work.
 As a result, a new set of guidelines on work experience was introduced in 2007.
 (These guidelines have been updated in the interim; see below for the latest version).

-However, whilst TV Wrap was critical in exposing poor industry practice, some employers continue to exploit new entrants.
-In October 2009 BECTU met with representatives from the Department for Business, Innovation and Skills and Her Majesty's Revenue and Customs (the HMRC is the body responsible for ensuring that employers comply with the law on the National Minimum Wage) to highlight the need for more effective measures to tackle the long hours/no pay culture which new entrants face.
-BECTU will continue to work with the relevant agencies on this issue.
+However, whilst TV Wrap was instrumental in exposing poor industry practice, some employers continue to exploit new entrants.
+In October 2009 BECTU met with representatives from the then Department for Business, Innovation and Skills and Her Majesty's Revenue and Customs (the HMRC is the body responsible for ensuring that employers comply with the law on the National Minimum Wage) to highlight the need for more effective measures to tackle the long hours/no pay culture which new entrants face.
+BECTU continues to work with the relevant agencies on this issue.

 Latest industry guidance on work placements